boyonglin/STL-Converter/README.md

 *   **DICOM Import:** Load and Visualize DICOM series.
 *   **Isosurface Extraction:** Generate a 3D mesh from the volume data using the Marching Cubes algorithm.
-*   **STL Export:** Export the generated mesh to an STL file in binary or ASCII format.
+*   **STL Export:** Export the generated mesh to an STL file in binary or ASCII format with finer or cross-section box option.
-*   **STL Import:** Import models with vertex counts larger than Unity max by automatically splitting into multiple meshes.
+*   **Surface Deviation (GPU):** Computes and visualizes the geometric error between an STL model and the source DICOM data.

 ## Getting Started